tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 **Effect:** You imbue a humanoid corpse of natural origin and Medium or smaller size with the ability to move under its own power and an understanding of one language of your choice.
 It never tires, and obeys you at all times.

-The undead servitor is a noncombatant.
+The undead servitor is a non-combatant.
 When forced onto an active battlefield, treat the servitor as an allied mook (1 hit point, never damaged on a missed attack) with all defenses of 11.
 It acts just after you do and never makes attacks.

 You cannot have more than one undead servitor at a time from different performances of this ritual.
 If you attempt to create a second servitor, that ritual fails without component expenditure.